nspilman/natespilmandotcom/blog/How-to-organize-a-creative-project-remotely.md

 ---
-title: How to organize a creative project, remotely
+title: 'How to organize a creative project, remotely'
 description: How 'Everyone Plays the Same Song' works
-date: 2020-06-25
+date: 2020-06-25T00:00:00.000Z
 tags:
   - music
   - creative
   - career
 published: true
 ---
 Around the "Oh, this is going to be a while" realization portion of Quaratimes, I began organizing a cover project called Everyone Plays the Same Song, in which all musicians participating record their interpretation of the same song.
 Round 1 had 9 songs submitted.
 Round 2 and 11.
-There are partipants on the East Coast, Midwest and West Coast.
+There are participants on the East Coast, Midwest and West Coast.
 It's been a rewarding project, and in this post I want to distill down the basics of how it's done, and how you can replicate it.

 If you're interested in learning more about the project itself, [here is its official page. ](https://natespilman.com/blog/everyone-plays-the-same-song/)Signups for round 3 are open at the time of this writing.